AIgineerAB/duckdb_sql_analytics_course/exercises/exercise_0.md

 # Exercise 0 - Introduction to SQL

 In this exercise, you get to familiarize yourself with SQL.

-For the practical exercises, you can open up your local repository as a project and make new connections to each databse file that you will work with.
+> [!NOTE]
+> To ingest data to the database, you should use CLI in combination with SQL script

 ## 0. Making a course database